KSIUJ/ksi-oidc-python/django/README.md

 3. Add `ksi_oidc_django`-specific settings:

     ```python
-    # TODO: Use flat config for these
-    OIDC_AUTH_PROVIDER = {
     # Set user's Django groups to the roles from the access token claims.
     # Note that this will also remove the user from the groups that are not present in the access token.
-        'sync_roles_as_groups': False,
+    OIDC_SYNC_ROLES_AS_GROUPS = False

     # Sets or unsets the User.is_staff and User.is_superuser fields
     # if the access token contains claims for these roles.
     # Set to None to disable this feature.
-        'staff_role': 'ksi-admin',
-        'superuser_role': 'ksi-admin',
-    }
+    OIDC_STAFF_ROLE = 'ksi-admin'
+    OIDC_SUPERUSER_ROLE = 'ksi-admin'

-    OIDC_AUTH_SSO_CHECK_COOLDOWN_SECONDS = 300
+    OIDC_SSO_CHECK_COOLDOWN_SECONDS = 300
     ```

 4. Add `OidcAuthBackend` to `AUTHENTICATION_BACKENDS`: